-FISSS (The Federation of Industry Sector Skills & Standards), who were formerly known as The Alliance of Sector Skills Councils, have recently been appointed as the certificating authority for Welsh Apprenticeships.
-FISSS have developed a new online system called ACW (Apprenticeship Certification Wales) for Welsh Apprenticeship certification which will superseded the paper based system from 2nd September 2013 onwards.
-This means that all Apprenticeship completion certificates must be claimed via the new ACW online system from this date onwards
+FISSS (The Federation of Industry Sector Skills & Standards), who were formerly known as The Alliance of Sector Skills Councils, are the certificating authority for Welsh Apprenticeships.
+FISSS have developed a new online system called ACW (Apprenticeship Certification Wales) for Welsh Apprenticeship completion certification.

-If you are a Training Provider claiming an Apprenticeship completion certificate on behalf of an apprentice then you will need to register on ACW for a user name and password before you are able to register apprentices and claim certification.
+If you are a Training Provider claiming an Apprenticeship completion certificate on behalf of an apprentice then you will need to register on ACW for a user name and password before youare able to register apprentices and claim certification.